pgillet/spark-article/output/01-spark-on-k8s.md

 ## Future Work

-The Spark Operator Ingress could not be enabled during my experiments, simply because a DNS name is required.
+I could not enable the Spark Operator Ingress during my experiments, simply because a DNS name is required.
 Instead, the same Ingress as for native Spark is "grafted" to the `SparkApplication`, with path-based routing.

 The operation proposed by the Spark Operator, with routing based on hostname wildcards (for example